Richie-123-cash/universal_gpu_player/README.md

 ```bash
 pip install -r requirements.txt
 ```
-##Usage
+## Usage

 Run the script and follow the prompt:
+'''bash
 python gpu_video_player.py
+'''
  Enter the URL of your video.

  The script will automatically detect GPU availability and accelerate playback using mpv and yt-dlp.

  Once playback finishes, you can simply close MPV and rerun the script for another video.

 Extracting embedded video URLs (advanced — developer tools)